 In addition to reduce the risk of legal penalties and potential reputational damage, compliance with environmental regulations and standards can contribute to sustainable development, foster innovation and strengthen a company's position in the competitive global market.

-Let’s see what the main elements are to consider to improve a business’ environmental compliance.
+Let’s see what the main elements are to consider improving a business’ environmental compliance.

 Establish an Environmental Management System (EMS)